tezos/tezos-mirror/docs/developer/testing.rst

 Secondly, these components can be tested at different levels of granularity.
-Additionally, tests can verify functionality, but also other non-functional properties such as performance (execution time, memory and disk usage).
+Additionally, tests can verify functionality, but also non-functional properties such as performance (execution time, memory and disk usage).
 We distinguish:

 Unit testing